URL is COPIED to clipboard

-Despite its loud denials, China is committing religious genocide against its 10 million Muslim Uighurs.
-This persecution is horrific in both barbarity and scale.
-Without our help, the Uighurs will continue to suffer for their faith.
+Despite its loud denials, China is committing religious genocide against its Muslim Uighurs.
+Without help, the Uighurs will continue to suffer for their faith.

 Dr. Warren Larson